Machine Learning Estimation of Maximum Vertical Velocity from Radar: Methods

 Timeliness is a critically important factor for forecaster tool development \citep{Harrison2022}.
 Thus, an experiment is setup to test out three different types of machine learning updraft models with varying complexity and thus inference speeds.
 Experiment one is to train a 2d convolutional U-Net3+ with the composite reflectivity alone (\textit{2dmax}).
 The goal behind this model search is to emphasize speed such that the updraft product can be provided to the end user in the fastest time possible.
 A composite reflectivity input should require the least pre-processing time and the 2d convolution U-Net3+ with one feature should produce the fastest inference time.
 Experiment two is to train a 2d convolutional U-Net3+ on the full 3d reflectivity data (i.e., all 24 levels; \textit{2d24f}).
 This should be the next fastest model for producing predictions.
 The last model tested is a 3d convolutional U-Net using the full 3d reflectivity data as inputs (\textit{3d}).
 The full 3d convolutional U-Net should be the slowest.
 Each one of the three experiments has 100 hyperparameter configurations.
 The best model from each hyperparameter search is chosen based on the coefficient of determination ($R^{2}$) between the median of machine learning predicted distribution and the WoFS simulated updraft speed in the validation set.

-Beyond the deep learning experiments described above, we also test a simple linear regression model (\textit{linreg}) to confirm we actually need the complicated models to do the updraft retrieval.
-The linear regression is motivated by Occam's razor\footnote{\url{https://en.wikipedia.org/wiki/Occam\%27s_razor}}, where simple models should be used if they achieve similar performance to the complicated methods.
-Simpler models are more understandable by end users and therefore tend to be more trustworthy \citep{Rudin2019}.
+Beyond the deep learning experiments described above, we also test a simple linear regression model (linreg) to confirm the complicated models (i.e., CNNs) are needed to do the updraft retrieval.
+It is good practice to compare simple machine learning methods \citep[e.g.,][]{Chase2022} to more complicated methods \citep[e.g.,][]{Chase2023} because simpler models are more understandable by end users and therefore tend to be more trustworthy \citep[][]{Rudin2019}.
 We train a linear regression on composite reflectivity and only for values greater than 30 dBZ to prevent the linear regression from predicting updrafts for all radar echoes.
 Because the training and validation datasets are so large, we also train the linear regression off of the test set (i.e., 2020).
 This will give an unfair advantage to the linear regression, but the resulting performance discussed in the next section will show that the linear regression performance is considerably worse than the deep learning experiments even with the advantage of being trained on the test set.